 During the day, solar panels absorb heat from the sun and that energy is used to heat wet central heating systems and/or hot water cylinders.

 The £5,000 heat pump grants pay towards the cost of installing an air source heat pump.
 The amount is increased to £6,000 for the installation of a ground source heat pump grant.
 The grant is paid to the installer rather than the applicant and the installer applies for the grant money once they have successfully installed the heat pump.
 Only MCS accredited installers can install heat pumps under the scheme and they need to follow Ofgem’s rules (Ofgem administer the scheme).
 Once the heat pump has been installed the MCS accredited installer will issue an MCS certificate.

-The RHI (Renewable Heat Incentive) will only be available until the end of March 2022.
+The RHI (Renewable Heat Incentive) finished for new applications at the end of March 2022.
 From April 2022 the Boiler Upgrade Scheme (BUS) for heat pump grants replaced RHI and pays for money upfront towards the cost of installing a heat pump.
 The grant of £5,000 for air source heat pumps or £6,000 for ground source heat pumps is paid directly to the installer after they have installed the heat pump.
 Whereas the RHI provided money back over a seven-year period.

 Assuming an installation cost of £10,000 under RHI you would pay £10,000 upfront and then receive quarterly payments for seven years based on the amount of renewable heat produced by the system.
 Whereas under BUS you would only pay £2,500 upfront and the other £7,500 would be funded by the grant but there are no ongoing payments.

 The Boiler Upgrade Grant Scheme is a great opportunity for homeowners to save money on upgrading their homes and upgrade from their old inefficient boiler.
 So, if you are looking to get rid of hefty energy bills now could be a great time to make the switch to energy-efficient heating.